 I like to communicate with schools and teachers on what areas or issues may need addressing, what material the children are covering or having difficulties with.
 I integrate these into my sessions thematically.
 In this way, dance can be another tool for engaging and supporting your students in their learning.

 I am a dance and drama teacher with experience in teaching boys and girls.

-> Kindly supported with a bursary award from Cork City Council in 2016, I trained in Community Creative dance leadership with the Laban Guild, a National Governing Body in the UK, that is recognised by the Arts and Sports Council of England and Wales and by the Irish Arts Council.
+Kindly supported with a bursary award from Cork City Council, I trained in Community Creative dance leadership with the Laban Guild, a National Governing Body in the UK, that is recognised by the Arts and Sports Council of England and Wales and by the Irish Arts Council.
 I have an MA in Drama and Theatre Studies from UCC (2006) and a background in dance, drama and languages.
-In 2015, I set up Dance Theatre Project Cork, now Starling Dance Theatre.
+In 2016, I set up Dance Theatre Project Cork, now Starling Dance Theatre.

-> I hope to connect dancers and choreographers with interested schools as the program develops.
+I hope to connect dancers and choreographers with interested schools as the program develops.

 In the spirit of the film Rhythm is it, and following on from pioneering programmes such as Dance in Schools in Germany and Chance to Dance in the UK, let’s connect dancers and choreographers with our young generations and teachers.